austinguish/Linux_kernel/Proc fs lab/README.md

-# This lab is to use 'insmod' command to create a proc file with different permissions.
+# This lab is to use 'insmod' command to insert a module which creates a proc file with different permissions.